nakimoto/nakimoto.github.io/projects/budget-munchies.md

 recipes by the community.
 Students would be able to specify ingredients, cook and preperation time, appliances used, and dietary restrictions.
 Students can browse recipes from breakfast, lunch, dinner, snack, and dessert.
 We also have a "recipes of the week" section on the home page, and a place to view some of the developers' favorite vendors.
 Students can also leave comments about those vendors.
 This application does require an account to see anything beyond the landing page.
-There admin features that allow the administrator to add new vendors and see all recipes currently hosted.
+There are admin features that allow the administrator to add new vendors and see all recipes currently hosted.

 ### Project Home Page
 <div style="text-align:center"><img src="/images/signedinlanding.png" alt="HTML5 Icon" width="900" height="500"></div>